Types of Insulin Chart

 What is premixed insulin type?

-A mix of regular and Neutral Protamine Hagedorn (NPH) insulin is known as premixed insulin.
-Some of the common types of premixed insulin are Humulin M2, M3 and M5.
+A mix of regular and Neutral Protamine Hagedorn (NPH) insulin is known as premixed.
+Some common types of premixed insulin are Humulin M2, M3, and M5.

 Which are the most common soluble insulin brands?

 Soluble insulin is the short-acting type of insulin.
 It is also known as neutral and regular insulin.
-Some of the common soluble insulin brands are Humulin S, Velosulin, and Hypurin neutral, etc.
+Some common soluble insulin brands are Humulin S, Velosulin, Hypurin neutral, etc.

 What type of insulin is ReliOn R insulin?

 ReliOn R is an intermediate-acting insulin.
-It starts acting within 2 – 4 hours of injection and is a safe and effective and relatively low-cost option among various insulin brands present in the market.
+It starts acting within 2 – 4 hours of injection and is a safe, effective, and relatively low-cost option among various insulin brands in the market.

-Humulin is a fast-acting form of insulin and is typically used for managing mealtime surge in blood sugar.
-Lantus on the other hand is a long-acting insulin and its effect on the body is slow and steady for up to 24 hours post injection.
+Humulin is a fast-acting form of insulin typically used for managing mealtime surges in blood sugar.
+On the other hand, Lantus is a long-acting insulin whose effect on the body is slow and steady for up to 24 hours post-injection.

-Yes, they can be used interchangeably as both Novolin and Humulin are the two different brands of insulin NPH.
+Yes, they can be used interchangeably, as Novolin and Humulin are two different brands of insulin NPH.

 Last Updated on by Dr. Damanjit Duggal